 Together, PCC and TACT aimed to secure permanency without delay for all children and young people in care by offering children and families the same high levels of assessment, preparation, training and support regardless of legal status.

-Our service will reduce the councils reliance on higher cost independent fostering and residential placements, as well as offering high quality training and support to all foster carers, adopters or relatives looking after children who come into care in Peterborough.
+In 2017, TACT took over the fostering function of Peterborough City Council (PCC) and sought to reduce the councils reliance on higher cost independent fostering and residential placements, as well as offering high quality training and support to all foster carers, adopters or relatives looking after children who come into care in Peterborough.